ybelatar/tokenizer/README.md

 - **Remix IDE**: For writing, testing, and deploying the smart contract.
 - **Hardhat**: To manage the local development environment and run tests.

-I followed tutorials on **NodeGuardians** to gain proficiency with Solidity and the Ethereum blockchain.
+I followed tutorials on **NodeGuardians** to gain proficiency with Solidity and the Ethereum blockchain (I greatly recommand the platform).

 ### Test Environment
-The project was developed and tested on the **Goerli testnet** to avoid the use of real funds.
-Goerli provides a safe environment to deploy and interact with the token without financial risk.
+The project was developed and tested on the **Sepolia testnet** to avoid the use of real funds.
+Sepolia provides a safe environment to deploy and interact with the token without financial risk.

 ## Repository Structure
 The project repository is structured as follows: